 - 1 clove garlic, minced

-- 1/4 tsp salt, more to taste + more for salted pasta water
+- ¼ teaspoon salt, more to taste + more for salted pasta water

-- 2 tbsp chopped fresh Italian parsley, optional
+- 2 tablespoon chopped fresh Italian parsley, optional

 - In a large pot, over medium high heat, bring water to a boil.
 Add salt to season the water.
 Once boiling, add fettuccine and cook according to package.
 Drain when done, reserving 1 cup of pasta water.